If you're involved in marketing your business, you know that visuals matter.

 - Maintain reader interest by changing up the medium

 - Effectively highlight the benefits of a product, service, or culture

 Yea, they do all that and more.

 And, yes, I wrote "make good pictures."
-Photographers make pictures instead of taking them because it takes a bit of preparation and a skill to create something valuable.
+Photographers like to say that they make pictures instead of taking them because it takes a bit of preparation to create something valuable.
 Great pics aren't there for the taking—they require some insider skills.
 The thing is, you don't always have to drop a pretty penny to make a good picture great.

 Whether you're already dabbling in photos for social media and you'd like to improve their quality, or you reserve the photos section of your phone for kids and pets, there are a few simple steps to putting the power of pictures in your (and your business') hands.